 - workforce issues in community services (with NCOSS and Homelessness NSW, 2017);

-Natasha is currently supervising PhD candidates: Axelle Marjolin and Karen Wilcox (with Abigail Powell); Eugenia Marembo (with kylie valentine); and Valeriia Kasatkina (with Fiona Hilferty).
+Natasha is currently supervising PhD candidates: Axelle Marjolin (with Abigail Powell); Karen Wilcox (with Ilan Katz); Eugenia Marembo (with kylie valentine); and Valeriia Kasatkina (with Fiona Hilferty).
 Recent completions include Georgia van Toorn (supervised with Karen Soldatic) and Tammy Burnstock (with Bettina Cass).